PhilippeW83440/CarND-Semantic-Segmentation/README.md

 A demonstration video is provided: based on cityscapes video sequences for qualitative evalutaion.

 The current status in terms of performance is the following:
-* cityscape test set IOU: 73.48% with (256, 512) input images.
+* Cityscapes test set IOU: 73.48% with (256, 512) input images.
-So with a subsampling of 4 compared to raw images and ground truth images provided by cityscapes
+So with a subsampling of 4 compared to raw images and **ground truth** images provided by Cityscapes.
 * inference time on a GTX 1080 TI: 63 ms per image with 32 bits weights

 ### How to train and test on Kitti and Cityscapes test sets